jlixander/nys_housing_affordability/README.md

 ### Rental Cost

-Rent cost information was found to be limited. **Data was only available beginning March of 2015**, and many datapoints are null.
+Rent cost information was found to be limited. **Data was only available beginning March of 2015**, and many datapoints were null.
 It is still worthy to note that rent cost had a sharp decline in _New York, NY_ at the height of the COVID-19 pandemic.
 On the other hand, some other New York State regions had the opposite effect; a surge in rent cost.
 As expected, _Poughkeepsie, NY_ also had the highest increase in rent cost.

 ![Median Price of Rental Homes in Select New York Regions Over Time](https://github.com/jlixander/nys_housing_affordability/blob/main/graphs_and_tables/Median_Price_of_Rental_Homes_in_Select_New_York_Regions_Over_Time.png?raw=true)